 FOUR DAYS A SUMMER.…IMPACT FOR LIFE!

 Korean Heritage Camp is the flagship heritage camp, and we again had an amazing time last year!

 We have again added an extra day to camp!
 There are fun family activities available to share together on Thursday afternoon, followed by a family BBQ, and then Opening Ceremony that evening.
-This additional day of activities will give families who chose to come early on Thursday even more time to spend together.
+This additional day of activities will give families who choose to come early on Thursday even more time to spend together.
 Friday morning we then hit the ground running with workshops and activities.